Revision Date August 16, 2018

 - Affiliate means any entity that controls, is controlled by, or is under common control with a party, where “control” means the power to direct or cause the direction of management and policies of an entity, either directly or indirectly, whether through direct or indirect ownership, voting rights, contract or otherwise.

-- APIs means the application programming interfaces that allow communication between your computing facilities or your Devices and the Aeris Platform and Aeris Services.
+- APIs means the application programming interfaces that allow communication between Customer computing facilities or Customer Devices and the Aeris Platform and Aeris Services.

-- API Instructions means any instructions we make available to you for your use in developing your Applications, your Services, your Devices and your computing facilities that will access and use any Aeris Services through APIs.
+- API Instructions means any instructions we make available to you for your use in developing Customer Applications, Customer Services, Customer Devices and Customer computing facilities that will access and use any Aeris Services through APIs.

 - API Keys means any keys given to you by us or generated by you as permitted for access to your Account or for your use of Aeris Services through APIs.

-- Application Data means all data, SMS or voice traffic data (including data resulting from any processing of such data, SMS or voice traffic by Your Applications, Your Services or by the Aeris IoT Services) that is transmitted by Carriers to or from your Devices or your computing facilities or to or from any Aeris Platform.
+- Application Data means all data, SMS or voice traffic data (including data resulting from any Processing of such data, SMS or voice traffic by Customer Applications, Customer Services or by the Aeris IoT Services) that is transmitted by Wireless Providers to or from Customer Devices or your computing facilities or to or from any Aeris Platform.